 You can do mindful breathing, box breathing, or any other approach – they all work well to help you reduce stress right away.
 Simple deep breaths can be pretty effective on their own.
 (Why You Need A Guide To Conscious Breathing)

-Instant Relief Guided Meditation, Emotional and Spiritual Detox, Cleanse Toxins
+Instant Relief Guided Meditation, Emotional And Spiritual Detox, Cleanse Toxins

 Let That Sh*t Go: A Journal for Leaving Your Bullsh*t Behind and Creating a Happy Life (Zen as F*ck Journals)

 Writing down whatever you are not saying can be cathartic.
 As we all have things sometimes that we never get a chance to express clearly at the time.

 ☆ Smile – Smiling while stressed can feel strange, but it can also push us to relax a little.

 ☆ Watch something funny – A quick laugh can reduce the stress we feel.
 Watch a skit, a sketch, a joke, or an animal video.
 It’s a great way to relieve stress and feel more relaxed in a short while.

 A good idea, in the long run, is to create a less stressful environment for yourself.
 There are many things you can do, for example, use calming colors like green and blue and place plants around the house. ( 7 Ways To Use Color Therapy )

 Reduce the distractions and the clutter to feel more at ease – too many things in one place can make it harder to calm down.
-A stress-free environment might not make room for your gadgets or, at least, have alternatives to them.

-Small changes around the house, like plants, good ventilation, good illumination, and more can make your whole home feel like a stress-free zone.
+Small changes around the house, like plants, good ventilation, good illumination, and more, can make your whole home feel like a stress-free zone.